Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

     * [Hardware Requirements](host-hardware-dependencies.md)
     * [Software Dependencies](host-software-dependencies.md)
   * This server should be running at the time of deploy.
-  * This server has enough disk space to store a large Fedora repository e.g. 1 - 5 TB or larger depending on how many objects you plan on ingesting.
+  * **Critical** - This `Staging` server has the same amount of disk space as your current Production Fedora server does in order to store a copy of the Fedora repository.
+Please ensure that these sizes match.
+Please also plan on adding additional capacity as needed for any potential ingest testing etc.

-* You have already created the two private git repositories for your projects ISLE and Islandora code in [Github](github.com), [Bitbucket](bitbucket.org), [Gitlab](gitlab.com) etc having followed Step 2 from the [Local ISLE Installation - New site](install-local-new.md) instructions.
-You will continue to use these two git repositories for all environments.
-  1. ISLE project config - e.g. `yourprojectnamehere-isle`
-  2. Drupal / Islandora site code - e.g. `yourprojectnamehere-islandora`
+* You have access to a private git repository in [Github](github.com), [Bitbucket](bitbucket.org), [Gitlab](gitlab.com) etc.
+  * If you do not, please contact your IT department for git resources
+  * If they do not have git repository resources, suggest you create an account with one of the online providers mentioned above.
+  * **WARNING:** Only use **Private** git repositories given the sensitive nature of the configuration files.
+  * **DO NOT** share these git repos publicly.

+* You have a previously existing private Drupal / Islandora git repository

 * You have already have the appropriate A record entered into your institutions DNS system and can resolve the Staging domain (https://yourprojectnamehere-staging.institution.edu) using a tool like https://www.whatsmydns.net/